NCEA Level 1 Economics 101

 Supply, Demand & Market Equilibrium

-Term 3 focuses on the external exam.
-Learners will explore the economic concepts of Supply and Demand, and how these interact to create a Market Equilibrium.
+Term 3 focuses on the economic concepts of Supply and Demand, and how these interact to create a Market Equilibrium.
 They will then learn the impacts of changes to markets due to events and/or government interventions.

 Contributions and Equipment/Stationery